giggiox/luigicennini.it/static/projects/design-patterns/staticfactorymethod/solution.md

 }
 ```

-So if tomorrow you want to add another field, say hours.
-Your client won't break because they will still call the static method correctly, you are the one that has to change the `TimeSpan` implementation.
+So if you want to add another field, say hours, clients won't break because they will still call the static method correctly, you are the one that has to change the `TimeSpan` implementation.

 ```java
 class TimeSpan {